tushar-sharma/tushar-sharma.github.io/_posts/2022-10-02-your-filename.md

 It's been a long time that I am strugglng with `redisjon` reactive way.
 I even asked a question in [stackoverflow](https://stackoverflow.com/questions/73913760/reactively-write-to-redis-in-redisjson-format) but haven't got any response.

-There's a library [lettucemod](https://github.com/redis-developer/lettucemod) that use letticue library to make connection to redis.

 We are using a an interface called `ReactiveRedisOperations`

 It has following methods